 The Citadel Financial Management Association (FMA): The Citadel Financial Management Association is a student-run organization for students that are interested in finance and investments.
 The club introduces students to concepts relevant to their financial future and provides a forum for students to interact with finance professionals.
 Ultimately, the club’s purpose is to assist students in transitioning from school to a business environment.
 Members of this club may also be eligible for the FMA National Honor Society described below, also.

 Financial Management Association National Honor Society: The Financial Management Association National Honor Society recognizes undergraduate and graduate students that have demonstrated superior scholarship and achievement in the area of finance at colleges in the United States, Canada and Great Britain.
 It is the only international organization that specifically rewards outstanding academic performance in the disciplines of finance and financial services.

-For more details about the Finance Major and/or its Student Organizations, please contact Professor Cynthia Bolt, Department Chair.
+For more details about the Finance Major and/or its Student Organizations, please contact Dr. Wesley Jones, Department Chair.